cetrulin/groch-moa/README.md

 3. Random seed (for non-deterministic algorithms or to identify a different dataset)
 4. Base classifier (e.g. NB or HT)

-For an in-detail descriptions of the parameters of these algorithms, check the PhD thesis **Adaptive Algorithms For Classification On High-Frequency Data Streams: Application To Finance**.
+For in-detail descriptions of the parameters of these algorithms, check the PhD thesis **Adaptive Algorithms For Classification On High-Frequency Data Streams: Application To Finance**.
 Appendix A, in this thesis, lists all the paremeters of the MOA code of GroCH.
 It also lists important parameters and values for this algorithm and its competitors.

 A simpler script to run one of the algorithms of this thesis can be seen below.
 In the script above, the dataset is read from the file `data.arff` in the folder `data`.
 The results are outputted to a `log` folder.